Office 365 - Unable to send/receive messages due to mailbox quota

 What can I do to keep my mailbox below my quota?

-- Delete unwanted messages/folders - make sure to empty the 'Deleted Items' folder.
+- Use Outlook on the web to delete unwanted messages/folders - make sure to empty the 'Deleted Items' folder after delete the messages/folders.

 - Backup your data